xscoder1/xserver-unity-sdk/README.md

-# xserver-unity-sdk
+# XServer Unity SDK
-Unity 3D SDK for XServer
+This repository contains the necessary files to connect your Unity game to your #XServer# database(s) on xserver.app Check the Docs for more info: https://xserver.app/docs/docs.html